jjimenmo/jjimenmo/README.md

 I am an Economist foucsing on Data science and focusing right now on web scraping.

-I am currently studying Object Oriented Programming and Data science in Platzi.
+I am currently studying Object Oriented Programming and Data science in Platzi. :green_heart:

 You can ask me about Economics and Data Science applied to Economics.
 In Economics I usually work on International Economics and Applied Microeconomics projects.